Force over Distance: Chapter 36

 “Hey Rush.”
 The kid waved the scientist over to where he was sitting with Wray and Chloe.
 “C’mere.
 Question for you.”

 “Nice haircut,” Eli said, at normal volume.
-Then he dropped his voice to a hiss, leaned forward, and said, “It provides a very, very small buffer against the intense craziness vibes that you’re currently giving off.
+Then he dropped his voice to a hiss, leaned forward, and added, “It provides a very, very small buffer against the intense craziness vibes you’re currently giving off.
 Here's a tip: don’t silently glare at Colonel Young when he's not talking to you out loud.
 It makes people nervous.
 You look like you're plotting something.”

 Rather than the aggressive response they were all expecting, they got nothing.